 California

 California has no law directly addressing DPC.
-We are not aware of any planned legislation, although the state has attempted to pass DPC legislation in the past as described in this California Healthline article by Mari Edlin from September 6, 2012.
+We are not aware of any planned legislation, although the state has attempted to pass DPC legislation in the past with Senate Bill 1320 in the 2012 session as described in this California Healthline article by Mari Edlin from September 6, 2012.
 There are many DPC practices operating across the state.

 Article 1 § 1345.
 Definitions (from the Knox-Keene Act)